13 Olympians & Paralympians Nominated For Sports Personality of the Year

-The first-ever female boxing Olympic champion at London 2012, Nicola successfully defended her flyweight gold medal in Rio this summer to become the first British boxer to defend a boxing gold in 92 years.
-2016 was a fantastic year for Nicola as she also completed the boxing Grand Slam by winning gold at both the World and European Championships.
+Nicola made history as the first-ever female boxing Olympic champion at London 2012, and she cemented her legacy by successfully defending her flyweight gold medal at Rio 2016 - becoming the first British boxer in 92 years to achieve back-to-back Olympic golds.
+That same year, she completed the coveted boxing Grand Slam, claiming gold at both the World and European Championships.

 The first man to retain a triathlon gold medal, Alistair Brownlee finished ahead of his brother Jonathan to defend his title.
 Known for his fantastic sportsmanship, Alistair made headlines earlier this year when, at the Triathlon World Series in Mexico, he sacrificed his chances of winning the race to selflessly help his exhausted brother over the finish line.